huggingface/datasets/datasets/sem_eval_2018_task_1/README.md

 ### Annotations

 #### Annotation process

+We describe below how we annotated the English tweets.
+The same procedure was used for Arabic and Spanish annotations.

+We annotated all of our data by crowdsourcing.
+The tweets and annotation questionnaires were uploaded on the crowdsourcing platform, Figure Eight (earlier called CrowdFlower).
+8 All the annotation tasks described in this paper were approved by the National Research Council Canada’s Institutional Review Board.

+About 5% of the tweets in each task were annotated internally beforehand (by the authors of this paper).
+These tweets are referred to as gold tweets.
+The gold tweets were interspersed with other tweets.
+If a crowd-worker got a gold tweet question wrong, they were immediately notiﬁed of the error.
+If the worker’s accuracy on the gold tweet questions fell below 70%, they were refused further annotation, and all of their annotations were discarded.
+This served as a mechanism to avoid malicious annotations.

+**Multi-Label Emotion Annotation**

 We presented one tweet at a time to the annotators and asked which of the following options best de-